-The GRC and associated Department of Gerontology serve as a focal point for research, education and information on individual and population aging, are active in local, national, and international events and conferences, and maintain an active publications program.
+The GRC serves as a focal point for research, education and information on individual and population aging, are active in local, national, and international events and conferences, and maintains an active publications program.

 Dr. Andrew Wister is currently involved in several projects, including a CIHR funded CLSA catalyst grant titled "A Multi-Level Analysis of Functional, Social and Psychological Multimorbidity Resilience and Aging” (with Scott Lear, Dawn Mackey, Miriam Rosin, Nadine Schuurman, Barbara Mitchell and Ian Fyffe); several projects on homelessness, shelter and aging (with Sarah Canham); co-Investigator (B. Mortenson & F. Routhier, PIs) on an AgeWell core research project titled “Innovative Technology for Caregivers;” as well as leading the data collection of the Tracking and Comprehensive CLSA cohorts at SFU with over 25 staff.